BOOK NOW

 Family Reports in Parenting Disputes – What They Reveal and Why They Matter

-A family report is an independent assessment prepared by a court-appointed expert in family law matters.
-The report provides the court with insights into the parenting arrangements that would be in the child’s best interests.
+A family report is an independent expert assessment used in family law cases involving children.
+Prepared by a court-appointed professional, the report provides insights to help determine parenting arrangements that align with the child’s best interests.

 Who Prepares a Family Report?